dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/examples/TranscriptOfRecords-VC-presentation.md

-# Transcript of Records – EBSI Compliant Example
+# Transcript of Records – EDC-W3C Compliant Example

 This document presents a **Transcript of Records** credential converted into a Verifiable Credential (VC) format in compliance with the **European Blockchain Services Infrastructure (EBSI)**.
 The output includes: